 As there will undoubtedly be fluctuations in salaries, pupil numbers and expenditure, a contingency has been set aside.
-This currently stands at 23,293.48.
-This is a cheque account at Lloyds Bank.
-The £20377.87 one-year investment bond will mature 26th February 2021 and the money will then be either reinvested or transferred into the contingency fund.
-In the future the Principal in consultation with the Finance Committee may make further investments to maximise funds even with a low interest rate.
+This currently stands at £34,925 This is a cheque account at Lloyds Bank.
+In the future the Principal in consultation with the Finance Committee may make investments to maximise funds even with a low interest rate.
 In the current account there is also two months costs to ensure continuity in a crisis.